A chair to die in

 'The mother's name was Fransina Tilahoi and the father's name was Matulessia.
 Don't forget, you.
 That father's name was Frans Matulessia.'

 In my imagination I saw Thomas and Yohanis running through the sand along the water, not among the mangroves, but further away, where there was a beach.
 I saw them building rafts and forts, catching fish and hunting small game, romping, fighting and teasing girls.
 I saw them between the roots of our water trees, where they hid from the hongi boats, which were the pirogues with which the belandas – the Dutch – were brought ashore to check whether the islanders were not guilty of illegal cultivation of nutmeg.
 That did happen at that time and it was severely punished, the Dutch guarded their trade monopoly with an iron fist.
 Were the two boys afraid?
 Who knows?
-Maybe when they were little,but later not anymore, that's for sure.
+Maybe when they were little, but later not anymore, that's for sure.

 'During the short interim reign of the British on Saparua and the surrounding islands, young Thomas was trained in the British army as a sergeant major.
 When the Dutch took over the Moluccas again and terrorized the islands as usual with their reign of terror, the population was no longer prepared to accept the coercive measures and oppression.
 They chose young Thomas to lead a rebellion.'

 Sometimes Grandfather went too fast.
-Then in my imagination I was still fooling around with those two little boys playing war with sticks and stones and then I suddenly had to switch to young men with broad swords and narrow shields for whom the rebellion was bitterly serious.
+Then in my imagination I was still fooling around with those two little boys playing war with sticks and stones and then I suddenly had to switch to young men with swords and shields for whom the rebellion was bitterly serious.

 I was still standing in front of that map in deep thought when grandfather had long since left for his flowers with two kerosene cans full of water.